-Required to call a number on Sunday through Thursday to see if I was to report for a random alcohol test the next morning.
-You will be assigned a color and if your color is called you must go the next day for a urine test and pay $15.
-My color comes up at least once a week, but I think this is unusual because many people report only having to do this twice a month
+- I was required to call a number every Sunday through Thursday to see if I was to report for a random alcohol test the next morning.
+You will be assigned a color, and if your color is called, you must go in the next day for a urine test and pay $15.
+My color came up at least once a week, but I think this is unusual because many people report only having to do this twice a month.

-Installment of an ignition interlock breathalyzer on my car for six months.
-This is $160 to install which includes the first-month fee, and then $72.50 per month.
+- I was required to install an ignition interlock breathalyzer on my car for six months.
+This cost $160 to install which included the first-month fee.
+It then cost $72.50 per month.

-Required to have my car immobilized for ten days for $100
+- I was required to have my car immobilized for ten days for $100.

-Fifty hours of community service.
-I did mine at Goodwill which clocks every single second.
+- I was required to complete 50 hours of community service.
+I did mine at Goodwill, which clocks every single second.
 I have heard that parks-and-recreation departments are much more lax.

-Meet with a probation officer monthly.
-This cost $70 for the first time and $55 every time after.
+- I was required to meet with a probation officer monthly.
+This cost $70 the first time and $55 every time after.

-Take a two-hour victims awareness class for $40
+- I was required to take a two-hour victims awareness class for $40.

-- No alcohol for six months to a year
+- I was prohibited from drinking alcohol for six months to a year

-- License revoked immediately after court.
+- My license was revoked immediately after court.
 Applying for a new hardship license cost $100.